-If you want a person to attend a day care program - taking them to the program could be introduced as a new place for lunch.
+If you want a person to attend a day care program - taking them to the program could be introduced as a "new place for lunch".
 You can also go and enjoy the day.
-Often the first time will only last two to four hours, even if the program may run longer.
-Most of the time, if you ask if they want to go, the answer will be "no." However, after four to six visits, they become comfortable with the predictable, nonfrustrating program and come to "enjoy the moment," giving family caregivers a well-deserved break.
+Often, the first experience will only last two to four hours.
+Most of the time, if you ask if they want to go, the answer will be "no." However, after four to six visits, they become comfortable with the predictable, non-frustrating program and come to "enjoy the moment," giving family caregivers a well-deserved break.
 It is all in the approach.
 Sometimes, providing what the person needs or wants - help with their memory or help recovering from a stroke - makes them more willing to go.

-Occasionally, resistance happens because we are asking too much of the individual and we need to back away from things they could do a few weeks ago and find replacements for those activities.
+Occasionally, resistance happens because we are asking too much of the individual, and we need to back away from things they could do a few weeks ago and find replacements for those activities.